SGM Degree / Materials Science and Engineering

 2010–2011: Professional Bachelor’s Degreein Product Design(work-study program at the Nantes School of Design)

-“I’ve now graduated, and I had several options: continue on to a Master’s in Design in Bordeaux starting in September 2013, or accept the contract offered to me at the end of my work-study program.
+“I’ve now graduated, and I had several options before me: continuing on to a Master’s in Design in Bordeaux for the fall semester of 2013, or accepting the contract offered to me at the end of my work-study year.
 But my desire to start my own business is now stronger, and I am involved in a project to launch a company in the waste management sector (manufacturing products for consumers).
 The SGM program now allows me to establish my credibility within the company through solid technical knowledge of materials and manufacturing processes.”

 Felix – 2009: Designer, Howl Studio (Sweden)